sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_10.rst

 The situation is rather different, however, if you genuinely did have real, specific hypotheses about which comparisons are of interest, and you *never ever* have any intention to look at any other comparisons besides the ones that you specified ahead of time.
-When thit is true, and if you honestly and rigorously stick to your noble intentions to not run any other comparisons (even when the data look like they are showing you deliciously significant effects for stuff you did not have a hypothesis test for), then it does not
+When this is true, and if you honestly and rigorously stick to your noble intentions to not run any other comparisons (even when the data look like they are showing you deliciously significant effects for stuff you did not have a hypothesis test for), then it does not